ThijsvanDam/dnd/README.md

 \--------------------------------------------
 - After creating and filling the database and installing all requirements:
-- Run `python3 app.py` to run the application.
+- Run `python app.py` to run the application.

 # Package explanation: